Amityville II: The Possession: Production

+Development

-An international co-production film between The United States and Mexico.
-George Lutz wanted the sequel to the 1979 film to be based on the book The Amityville Horror Part II by John G. Jones, but the producer Dino De Laurentiis secured a deal with American International Pictures for a sequel based on Murder in Amityville by Hans Holzer.
+The film was an international co-production film between Mexican and the United States.
+George Lutz wanted the sequel to the 1979 film The Amityville Horror to be based on the book The Amityville Horror Part II by John G. Jones, but the producer Dino De Laurentiis secured a deal with American International Pictures for a sequel based on Murder in Amityville by Hans Holzer.
 Lutz sued De Laurentiis and ultimately lost, but succeeded in having posters placed in theaters stating "This film has no affiliation with George and Kathy Lutz."
 The film was later acquired by Filmways, which in turn was acquired by Orion Pictures shortly before release.

+Filming

 Production was originally set to begin in September 1981 with a screenplay by David Ambrose and under the direction of John Hough.
 However, production was pushed back and they were both replaced.
-Principal photography began March 8, 1982 at the same house in Toms River, New Jersey that the previous film used.
-After two weeks on location in New Jersey, unlike the first Amityville film, studio shooting was done in Mexico City for eight or nine weeks at Estudios Churubusco Azteca S.A.
+Principal photography began March 8, 1982 at the same residence in Toms River, New Jersey that the previous film used.
+After two weeks on location in New Jersey, studio shooting was completed in Mexico City for eight or nine weeks at Estudios Churubusco Azteca S.A.

-The explosion scene at the end of the film was real during filming.
-A highly explosive chemical which produces flames that burn out instantly was used.
-During filming of the explosion scene at the end of the movie the effect reportedly backfired and burned the side of the house.
+Post-production

-After director Damiano Damiani's original cut of the film was shown to test audiences, several scenes had to be cut out for various reasons, one of them being the negative reaction of the audience to a scene in which Anthony anally rapes Dolores and another scene in which Sonny and Patricia have incestuous sex.
+After director Damiano Damiani's original cut of the film was shown to test audiences, several scenes had to be cut out for various reasons, one of them being the negative reaction of the audience to a scene in which Anthony Montelli (Burt Young) anally rapes Dolores (Rutanya Alda) and another scene in which Sonny (Jack Magner) and Patricia (Diane Franklin) have incestuous sex.
 This scene was added into the script by Damiani who wanted to really upset the viewers.
 The original scene was much more graphic and sexual, while in the movie it cuts to the next scene almost immediately after Sonny starts kissing Patricia.
-Some other deleted scenes were shown on lobby cards and stills for the movie, such as a scene in which Anthony is sitting outside the house drinking and cleaning a gun and a scene where Jan is pushing Mark's head under the water while he is in the bathtub.
+Some other deleted scenes were shown on lobby cards and stills for the movie, such as a scene in which Anthony is sitting outside the house drinking and cleaning a gun and a scene where Jan (Erica Katz) is pushing Mark (Brent Katz)'s head under the water while he is in the bathtub.
 The theatrical trailer also shows a shot of Jan and Mark looking at the window and holding hands.
-The only deleted scene which was ever released in some form is the so-called "Lost Souls" scene, originally from near the end of the movie, in which souls that are within the house appear in front of Adamsky and he blesses them.
+The only deleted scene which was ever released in some form is the so-called "Lost Souls" scene, originally from near the end of the movie, in which souls that are within the house appear in front of Father Frank Adamsky (James Olson) and he blesses them.
 No actual footage was released but a UK special collector's edition DVD includes several stills from this deleted scene.

 Release

+Box office

-Amityville II: The Possession was distributed theatrically in the United States by Orion Pictures on 24 September 1982.
-The film grossed a total of $12,534,817 on its initial theatrical run.
+Amityville II: The Possession was distributed theatrically in the United States by Orion Pictures on September 24, 1982.
+It earned $4,104,277 during its opening weekend, and grossed a total of $12,534,817 over the course of its initial theatrical run.